 All work is due by 11:59 PM Central Time on the date listed in Canvas and on the course schedule, unless otherwise indicated.
-This course consists of recorded information sessions, reading assignments, and online discussion boards.
+This is a discussion-based graduate course.
+No lectures will be given by the instructor - instead, my role will be to facilitate discussions and learning.
 All materials for each week will be posted on Canvas.
 This is not a self-paced course.
 You will be expected to keep up with the pace of the course, and the course structure is designed to help with this.
 If this is your first distance class, you will find that these classes can be fast paced.
 Understandably, everyone in this class has several commitments other than this class.
 Nonetheless, as a student who has registered for this class, it is your full responsibility to ensure that you can meet the requirements and commit the needed time for this course.
 Students are responsible for all material covered, even for assignments that are missed.
 If you start to fall behind, it may be difficult to catch up.
 Please do not hesitate to contact me.